- What Is A Drone Control App?

 Here are a few potential use cases:

-For example, drone control apps often use sophisticated AI and machine vision to avoid collisions and obstacles and maintain safe flight paths without direct human intervention and even within GPS-denied environments.
+For example, drone control apps often use AI and ML to avoid collisions and obstacles.
+This helps maintain safe flight paths without direct human intervention and even within GPS-denied environments.

-AI and ML can be used to recognize patterns and anomalies in data, which helps identify potential threats or suspicious activities.
-By analysing data streams from various sensors, including cameras, radar, etc, drones can inform operators of abnormal situations or potential security risks.
+AI and ML can be used to recognize patterns and anomalies in data.
+It allows the identification of potential threats or suspicious activities.
+Analysing data streams from various sensors, etc, drones can inform operators of abnormal situations or potential security risks.

 Similarly, just as drones use sensors to detect obstacles, they can also be configured to identify enemy troops and equipment.
 This requires training the drones with real-life data, essentially teaching them to recognize enemy assets from various angles and at different distances.